TomCrypto/Ordo/tests/README.md

 Test Driver
 -----------

 This folder contains a test driver for the Ordo library, which will run various tests in order to verify that it is working correctly.
 The results will be displayed in a table, showing the number of tests passed (and if any failed).
 Any failed test indicates the library is not working and should be reported and/or fixed.
-Remember to build with `shared=1` (in the makefile) if you want to link to a shared library instead of a static one.
+Remember to build with `shared=1` (in the makefile) if you want to link to a shared library instead of a static one, and `nopthread=1` if you do not require `pthread` support.

 The test driver can use colors to help you visually parse the output - which may be quite long - if your terminal supports it.
 To enable this, pass the `-color` flag as an argument to the program, such as: